hrishi-n/projects/README.md

 1. Angular & React
 2. Java & Python
 3. Oracle SQL & MySQL
-4. AWS Console (Very important to complete the certification by early November.)
+4. AWS (Very important to complete the certification by early November. )

 As part of this, I am going to work on few more things.
 For example,